kata-strofi-gr/offlineVER/MySQL DB/README.md

 - `GET /api/offers`: Retrieve a list of offers.
 - `PUT /api/requests/:id/assign`: Assign a request to a rescuer.
 - `PUT /api/requests/:id/status`: Update the status of a request.
+- `PUT /api/offers/:id/assign`: Assign an offer to a rescuer.
+- `PUT /api/offers/:id/status`: Update the status of an offer.